MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 1. Change the **Time range** to **Last hour** in the Query Window.
 This will limit our results for the following statements.

-1. The following statement demonstrates the **union** operator, which takes two or more tables and returns all their rows.
+2. The following statement demonstrates the **union** operator, which takes two or more tables and returns all their rows.
 Understanding how results are passed and impacted with the pipe character is essential.
 In the Query Window enter the following statements and select **Run** for each query separately to see the results:

-    1. **Query 1** will return all rows of SecurityEvent and all rows of SigninLogs.
+    i. **Query 1** will return all rows of SecurityEvent and all rows of SigninLogs.

         ```KQL
         SecurityEvent
         | union SigninLogs
         ```

-    1. **Query 2** will return one row and column, which is the count of all rows of SigninLogs and all rows of SecurityEvent.
+    ii. **Query 2** will return one row and column, which is the count of all rows of SigninLogs and all rows of SecurityEvent.

         ```KQL
         SecurityEvent